Menu

 Answer:

-• Resources committed to implement all recommendations.
+• Resources committed to implementing all recommendations.

 • Resources are not available to address important recommendations.